 This week's show is presented by Gareth Beavis, TechRadar's Global Editor-in-Chief, and Sherri L. Smith, Editor-in-Chief of Laptop Mag, with guests Samuel Roberts, Senior Entertainment Editor at TechRadar, and Tom Bedford, Phones Writer at TechRadar, who join in (remotely, of course) to talk about the last seven days in tech.

-Catch up on all the latest tech gossip, from our review of the Xiaomi Mi 11 to our reaction to the news that Fortnite is hosting a film festival
+Catch up on all the latest tech gossip, from our review of the Xiaomi Mi 11 to our reaction to the news that Fortnite is hosting a film festival.

-Axel is a London-based Senior Staff Writer at TechRadar, reporting on everything from the latest Apple developments to newest movies as part of the site's daily news output.
+Axel is TechRadar's UK-based Phones Editor, reporting on everything from the latest Apple developments to newest AI breakthroughs as part of the site's Mobile Computing vertical.
 Having previously written for publications including Esquire and FourFourTwo, Axel is well-versed in the applications of technology beyond the desktop, and his coverage extends from general reporting and analysis to in-depth interviews and opinion.
+Axel studied for a degree in English Literature at the University of Warwick before joining TechRadar in 2020, where he then earned an NCTJ qualification as part of the company’s inaugural digital training scheme.